 The further process is as under:

-i.
-Corporate customer will obtain NACH Mandate forms from his clients and submit to the Branch.
+- Corporate customer will obtain NACH Mandate forms from his clients and submit to the Branch.
 Branch will get the same approved from destination Banks of the clients through internal process.
-Normally in takes T+5 days in approval of mandate, but the time taken may be longer in some cases due to multiple reasons being the involvement of multiple stake holders.
+Normally in takes T+5 days in approval of mandate, but it may take a longer time in some cases because of involvement of various stake holders.
 Hence, it is advised to submit mandate at least 15 days prior to the due date of collection of payments.

 For Corporate (User Institutions):

-Timely dispersal of salaries, dividends, collection of EMIs and clearance of bills.
+- Timely disbursal of salaries, dividends, collection of EMIs and clearance of bills.

-15. What are the prerequisites for availing NACH services for Corporate?
+What are the prerequisites for availing NACH services for corporate?

 Corporate wishing to avail NACH services needs to be registered with NPCI & obtain Unique Identification Code (Utility Code) for NACH services through their sponsor Bank.

 Utility Code/ Corporate User ID refer to the User Number that has been allocated by NPCI, to the Corporates.